Eidion/GameDesign/LessonsofWhiteMagic/spells.md

 A creature you touch regains a number of hit points equal to 1d4 + your spellcasting ability modifier.
 It also may immediately make a saving throw against one effect on it, with advantage.
 This spell has no effect on undead or constructs.

 **At higher levels.** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d4 for each slot level above 1st.

+### Revitalizing Wind

+*4th-Level Evocation*

+**Casting Time:** 1 Action

+**Range:** 30 feet

+**Components:** V, S

+**Duration:** Instantaneous

+A creature within range regains a number of hit points equal to 4d8 + your spellcasting ability modifier.
+It may then use its reaction to move up to its speed.

+This spell has no effect on undead or constructs.

+**At higher levels.** When you cast this spell using a spell slot of 5th level or higher, the healing increases by 1d8 for each slot level above 1st.